udacity/fend-webpack-content/STEP-5.md

 mode: "development"/"production"
 ```

-We also have to edit our npm script to use the correct files we run npm build.
+We also have to edit our npm script to use the correct files we run `npm run build`.
 Your scripts will look like this:

 ```
     "build-prod": "--config webpack.prod.js",
-    "build-dev": "--config webpack.prod.js"
+    "build-dev": "--config webpack.dev.js"
 ```